babangsund/babangsund.com/src/blog/relay_local_state_management.md

 }
 ```

-On every change, we're updating the root field `localValue`, with the new value of our input.
+On every change, we're updating the root field `localValue` with the new value of our input.
-Updating the value of `localValue`, will cause Relay to push new `renderProps` down to the `QueryRenderer`, which will cause a re-render, and in turn provide us with the updated value of `localValue`.
+Updating the value of `localValue`, will cause Relay to push new `renderProps` down to the `QueryRenderer`, which will cause a re-render and in turn provide us with the updated value of `localValue`.

-The value of `props.localValue` - a field entirely invented by the client, now has whatever value we tell it to, and can react to that change as it occurs in real-time.
+The value of `props.localValue` - a field entirely invented by the client now has whatever value we tell it to, and can react to that change as it occurs in real-time.

 ![neat](https://media.giphy.com/media/8vtm3YCdxtUvjTn0U3/giphy.gif)